-Wynnefield Proxy Contest
+Settlement of Wynnefield Proxy Contest

 A Crown Crafts stockholder, Wynnefield Partners Small Cap Value, L.P. (together with its affiliates, Wynnefield Small Cap Value Offshore Fund, Ltd., Wynnefield Partners Small Cap Value, L.P.
-I, Wynnefield Capital Management, LLC, Wynnefield Capital, Inc., Channel Partnership II, L.P., Wynnefield Capital, Inc. Profit Sharing & Money Purchase Plan, Nelson Obus and Joshua Landes, "Wynnefield"), has advised the Company of its intention to nominate and solicit proxies for one nominee in opposition to the board's recommended director nominees.
-As reported in a Schedule 13D report of beneficial ownership filed with the Securities and Exchange Commission (the "SEC") by Wynnefield on June 1, 2011, Wynnefield intends to nominate Patricia Stensrud for election to the Company's board of directors at the annual meeting.
-A summary of past efforts by Wynnefield to gain representation on the board follows the discussion below of the current proxy contest.
+I, Wynnefield Capital Management, LLC, Wynnefield Capital, Inc., Channel Partnership II, L.P., Wynnefield Capital, Inc. Profit Sharing & Money Purchase Plan, Nelson Obus and Joshua Landes, "Wynnefield"), previously advised the Company of its intention to nominate and solicit proxies for one nominee in opposition to the board's recommended director nominees.
+As reported in a Schedule 13D report of beneficial ownership filed with the Securities and Exchange Commission (the "SEC") by Wynnefield on June 1, 2011 and subsequent preliminary proxy statement filings made by Wynnefield, Wynnefield intended to nominate Patricia Stensrud for election to the Company's board of directors at the annual meeting.